jonathantemplin/CCSSO-June2017/index.md

 ---

-## Big Picture Issue:
+## Section Summary

-# None of These Methods Allow Multiple Traits to be Measured by an Item
+>- None of the commonly-used current large-scale assessment practices allow multiple traits to be measured by an item
 >- In each method mentioned, each item only measures one trait
->- Items built for NGSS assessment inherently will measure more than one trait
+>- Items built for Next Generation Science Standards assessment inherently will measure more than one trait
 >  - One core concept
 >  - One or more cross-cutting ideas
 >  - One or more practices